 So a site with a DA (Domain Authority) score of 70 will rank for high-difficulty keywords far more readily than a site with a DA score of 10.

-You can measure domain authority with tools such as Ahrefs, Semrush, Moz, and Majestic, for example.
+You can measure site authority with tools such as Ahrefs, Semrush, Moz, and Majestic, for example.

-The reason is that domain authority can be faked for any existing website, but again if you’re purchasing through a broker, this shouldn’t be an issue.
+The reason is that site authority can be faked for any existing website, but again if you’re purchasing through a broker, this shouldn’t be an issue.

 Private sales are an entirely different story, however, so you need to be vigilant.

-There’s no such thing as the “perfect” domain name, but checking the actual domain authority vs. what the seller claims will stop you from buying a dud domain.
+There’s no such thing as the “perfect” domain name, but checking the actual site authority vs. what the seller claims will stop you from buying a dud domain.

 Yes, you can always improve the backlink profile of a domain name with a faked DA score.
 But the point is that you shouldn’t have to – you paid good money to avoid that particular task.